FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

       ...
   ```], caption: [The contents of the test @crd]) <test-crd>

-In the first case, we expect the cluster to apply the first @crd, and then
+On a standard Kubernetes cluster, we expect the cluster to apply the first @crd,
-reject the second @crd, due to it not supporting `v1`.
-In the second case,
+and then reject the second @crd, due to it not supporting `v1`.
+With multiple
-we expect the cluster to apply both @crd[s], as they are applied to separate
-virtual clusters.
-We will then verify the presence of both @crd[s] in the
+vclusters, we expect both clusters to apply their @crd[s].
+We will then verify
-cluster, and confirm that they are indeed separate versions.
+the presence of both @crd[s] in the cluster, and confirm that they are indeed
+separate versions.

 This test will not be concerned with the functionality of the @crd[s] themselves,
-but rather with the behavior of the cluster when presented with conflicting
+as there is not backing controller for them, but rather with the behavior of the
-@crd[s].
-As such, we will not be testing the functionality of the @crd[s]
+cluster when presented with conflicting @crd[s].
+As such, we will not be testing
-themselves, but rather the behavior of the cluster when presented with
+the functionality of the @crd[s] themselves, but rather the behavior of the cluster when presented with conflicting @crd[s].
-conflicting @crd[s].